 - React Native: 76.5K

 - Flutter: 61.8K

 In terms of popularity, each framework does not suffer from a lack of search interest.
 However, the metrics differ a lot if compared.
 React Native joined the race while Ionic was several laps ahead and beat it at the turn of 2016/2017.
 The interest in Flutter was always high and increased even more in the last few months.
 October 2017 is the time when all three technologies equaled, but then they parted: Ionic – downwards, React Native and Flutter – upwards.

 Which is better?

 Whereas, truly hybrid development platforms, such as Ionic, are more prone to speed and usability issues that frustrate end-users.
-UI is rarely up to the same standard as native apps or apps created using React Native, with it designed to make it easier to input third-party plugins using a native module without noticeably impacting loading speeds and using too much memory.
+UI is rarely up to the same standard as native apps or apps created using React Native.

-Saving time and money is usually one of the reasons companies choose to develop using hybrid development platforms, which can backfire when too much time is spent fixing problems – an issue that seems to be less prevalent amongst those who develop apps using React Native and the recently announced, Create React Native App – a collaboration product by Facebook and Expo.
+Saving time and money is usually one of the reasons why companies choose hybrid development platforms.
+However, they can backfire as for the time spent on fixing problems and bugs.
+This issue seems to be less prevalent amongst those who develop apps using React Native.